 How do you stop feeling anxious about uncertainty in situations that you view as ambiguous, complex, or filled with unknowns?
 Let’s look at a sample of anxiety over uncertainty situations.
 Then, I’ll share some ideas about how thinking about uncertainty can lead to anxiety.
 Then I’ll describe a five-step proactive coping method to combat anxiety over uncertainty thinking, feelings, and actions.

 Anxiety over uncertainty can surface in different situations.
 Here are five:

 Each sample situation has its own unique features.
-For example choosing between romantic partners is different from trying to find your place in the universe.
-However, anxiety over uncertainty conditions can share common features, such as an anxiety about committing yourself to one person, or committing yourself to a specific direction in life.
+For example, choosing between romantic partners is different than trying to find your place in the universe.
+However, anxiety over uncertainty conditions can share common features, such as anxiety about committing yourself to one person or committing yourself to a specific direction in life.
 In both cases, you may feel petrified about making a mistake.

 Feeding Anxiety over Uncertainty